 - Associate Dean, Research and Industry - Professor Laura Parry

-- Associate Dean, Graduate Programs - Associate Professor Andrew Martin
+- Associate Dean, Graduate Programs - Associate Professor Andy Martin

 - Associate Dean, Undergraduate Programs - Associate Professor Deborah King